pvkacode/Converge-AI-powered-Event-Traffic-Intelligence/README.md

-# Converge — ASTraM Bengaluru Traffic Disruption Intelligence.
+# Converge — ASTraM Bengaluru Traffic Disruption Intelligence

 **Framing:** From reactive patrol logs to a **seven-layer** predictive, prescriptive, and self-improving disruption-intelligence system for Bengaluru — with a **Next.js ops dashboard** (Vercel) and a **thin FastAPI inference service** (Render) for live worked examples.